mitin001/transcriber/blog/books/levitt-dubner/2006-freakonomics/2-kkk-and-realtors.md

 > A big part of a real-estate agent’s job, it would seem, is to persuade the homeowner to sell for less than he would like while at the same time letting potential buyers know that a house can be bought for less than its listing price.
 To be sure, there are more subtle means of doing so than coming right out and telling the buyer to bid low.

-They have follow a special code when selecting words when they write house listings.
+They follow a special code when selecting words when they write house listings.

 > Agents convey information through the for-sale ads they write.

 Those who don't know the realtor code will easily miss the information encoded in such listings.
-Some words convey positive information about a house when read in general English but negative information when read in realtor English.
+Some words convey positive information about a house when read in everyday English but negative information when read in realtor English.

 > Certain words are powerfully correlated with the final sale price of a house.
 This doesn’t necessarily mean that labeling a house “well maintained” causes it to sell for less than an equivalent house.
 It does, however, indicate that when a real-estate agent labels a house “well maintained,” she may be subtly encouraging a buyer to bid low.